enricopiseddu/lendingPool/README.md

 ## 1. Introduction and goal
 [Aave](https://github.com/aave/aave-protocol) is a protocol of Decentralized Finance (DeFi) based on the Lending Pool (LP) concept.
 LPs are “virtual places” where users can deposit and borrow (paying interests) different assets sending specific transactions to a smart contract that handles them.
 In general, the “deposit action” has no particular constraints while the “borrow action” is subject to some requirements: the most important is that the borrower must deposit a certain amount of collateral to cover his borrowing.

-Although Aave provides a wide range of functions, the goal of this work is to summarize and focus on the main functions of Aave, that are “borrow” and “deposit”, highlining when they can be executed and how they modify the state of the lending pool and the users’ balances.
+Although Aave provides a wide range of functions, the goal of this work is to summarize and focus on the main functions of Aave, which are “borrow” and “deposit”, highlining when they can be executed and how they modify the state of the lending pool and the users’ balances.

 ## 2. Background
 This section provides an overview of Lending Pools, their functionalities, and their assets.